|

 two pounds in the small USPS

-Priority Mail flat rate box and in the
+Priority Mail flat rate box and about eleven pounds in the medium.

 I weigh each block